 3/ Creative and User Interface (UI)

 How do we create a visual ‘look and feel’ for the website and ensure it appeals to each type of target audience on their journey through the website?

 - High fidelity wireframes – here the site starts to come to life as we develop more realistic content, fonts, image dimensions or button styles, which helps to visualise how the site might work before adding colour or imagery.

 - UX and UI designs – we apply the brand guidelines to the user interface (UI) and begin building content for the site (animations, photography, copy etc.) Using our flow diagrams from the discovery phase, we optimise the user experience (UX) to make sure it’s engaging and efficient.

 - Invision clickable prototype – this allows us to transform static designs into clickable prototypes.
-The Invision tool we use makes it really easy to collaborate with clients and content creators, as all parties can add comments to support the development.
+The Invision tool means we can easily collaborate with clients and content creators, as all parties can add comments.

-- Interactive and animated mockups – these show how content will appear.
+- Interactive and animated mockups – this shows how content will appear.
 We also study and plan how buttons animate (cursor hover state).

-This is where our developers are in their element; building, writing fresh code and testing to make sure the website is slick and super-speedy:
+During this stage, our developers are in their element; building, writing fresh code and testing to make sure the website is slick and super-speedy.

 - Version control with Git Hub – a digital repository, where we can access our projects and all the versions of each website code.
 This is great as it means we can track changes, revert back if something goes wrong and collaborate on the code with multiple developers.